evangoad/evangoad.github.io/_drafts/how-i-made-this-blog.md

 # How I made this blog

+When I went on my job hunt recently, I wanted to have a personal website to work as marketing for my developer skills.
+I wanted a place that included my resume, my contanct information, and a technical blog.
+I wanted a hosting solution that would cost me no money, and I wanted the source of my website to be open source.
+After a bit of research online, I decided that Github Pages is the perfect tool for these needs.

-If you are a developer that has already set up a Github account and is familiar with the [basics of version control](www.google.com), then you should be able to setup a static website you shouldn't be able to setup a personal website for your portfolio and
+If you are a developer with a Github account and is familiar with the [basics of version control](www.google.com), then you ready to follow my tutorial on how to setup a static website on Github Pages.
+Prior knowledge of html,

 ## 1) "Hello Github Pages!"